Wakefield assisted bunch compression in storage rings: Bunching for single-mode wakes

 \subsection{Stability limitations}

 Eq.~(1) only holds below the MWI threshold.
 Above the threshold both the bunch length and momentum spread increase thereby limiting the maximum bunch compression that can be achieved with a passive structure.
-The MWI threshold current for a Gaussian bunched beam can be found from~\cite{Metral:2003cq}
+For resonator-like wakes\footnote{Note that Eq.~(\ref{eq:MI_th}) does not apply for some special cases, such as a purely capacitive or a purely resistive wake.} the MWI threshold current for a Gaussian bunched beam can be found from~\cite{Metral:2003cq}

 where $E$ and $e$ stand for the beam energy and electron charge respectively, $F$ is a form factor, $\alpha$ is the momentum compaction factor, and $|Z/n|$ is the effective longitudinal impedance.
 The second part of the product represents the Keil-Schnell-Boussard stability criterion~\cite{Hofmann:1976xs}, which in case of bunched beams has to be computed with local densities of bunch current $I$ and full-width-at-half-maximum relative energy spread $\delta_{p,FWHM}$.
 For wakes with $\lambda \sim \sigma_z$, $F \approx 1$.